 Roasted Tomato Sauce Ingredients

-- Tomatoes– this recipe is perfect for summer’s bounty of vine-ripe fresh tomatoes.
+- Tomatoes: This recipe is perfect for summer’s bounty of vine-ripe fresh tomatoes.
+Use your favorite types of tomatoes: cherry tomatoes, heirlooms, Romas, grape tomatoes, or plum tomatoes.

-- Shallots and Garlic– enhances with savory goodness.
+- Shallots and garlic: Enhance the sauce with savory goodness.

-- Herbs– oregano and basil are the go-to’s but feel free to add or substitute with marjoram, rosemary or whatever you love.
+- Fresh herbs: Fresh oregano and basil are the go-to, but feel free to add or substitute with marjoram, rosemary, or whatever you love.

 See the recipe card below for a full list of ingredients and measurements.